 2. Reduce Page File Size

-Windows 7’s SP1 (Services Pack 1) has been out for a while, by now if you have your computer set to automatically update your system.
-You should have SP 1 installed, if you haven’t run into any issues after the update, it’s time to delete the Services Pack Backup file and gain your valuable disk space back.
+Windows 7’s SP1 (Services Pack 1) has been out for a while and should be applied on to your system automatically by now if you have your computer set to automatically install the update.
+If you have it installed for a while and haven’t run into any issues after the update, it’s time to delete the Services Pack Backup file and gain your valuable disk space back.
 Check out the guide on how to delete Service Pack Backup files in Windows 7.

 4. Reduce/Clear Browser Cache Size

-Every browser will store images and contents of the sites that you always visit.
-Unless you disabled browser cache, by default browser will store your cache differently, for a general way to remove browser cache we recommend to use this utility called CCleaner.
+Every browser will store images and contents of the sites that you always visit unless you disabled browser cache.
+The different browser has the different way to store your cache content.
+For a general way of removing browser cache, we recommend this utility called CCleaner.

-5. Migrate User Profile From Primary OS Partition to a separate hard dive/partition
+5. Migrate User Profile From Primary OS Partition to a separate hard drive/partition

-If you all of the above methods are not enough for you, chances are you have too much data stored in your user profile.
-Usually user data (user profile) will occupy a large portion of your disk space, by following this guide you will learn how to change the Windows default User Profile location from C drive to D drive or any other partition.
-And by doing so, you are reducing your OS partition disk storage size.
+If all of the above methods are not enough for you, chances are you have too many data stored in your user profile.
+Usually, user data (user profile) will occupy a significant portion of your disk space, by following this guide you will learn how to change the Windows default User Profile location from C drive to D drive or any other partition.
+And by doing so, you are freeing up a large chunk of space out of your OS partition disk storage.

-TreeSize is an utility to let you visually see how much storage each folder/sub folder is occupying.
-By doing so, if you are an advanced user, this tool will let you to find files that are unusually large hence hunt down the source of the issue and possibly eliminating those files.
+TreeSize is a utility that lets you visually see how much storage each folder/subfolder is using.
+If you are an advanced user, this tool will let you find files that are unusually large hence hunting down the source of the issue will possibly eliminate those files.

-Yes this is old school, but it still works very well if your primary goal is to reduce the disk space usage.
+Yes, this is old school but still works very well if your primary goal is to reduce the disk space usage.

 And Last but not Least

-Clean up core dump files after Blue Screen Of Death (BSOD), and Windows System Restore points are all the tweaks you can to do reduce the disk space size.
+Cleaning up core dump files after Blue Screen Of Death (BSOD) and Windows System Restore points is also an effective way to do reduce the disk space size.

-Update: to clean up dump files go to start menu > type “Disk Cleanup” > choose C:\ or your OS main partition
+Update: to clean up dump files, go to start menu > type “Disk Cleanup” > choose C:\ or your OS primary partition